-In this article, we'll talk a little bit about the workload in Japan, and we'll understand why Japanese people are reputed to work too much, and show that Japan is not synonymous with work.
+In this article, we are going to talk a little about working hours in Japan, and we will understand why Japanese are famous for working too much, and show that Japan is not synonymous with work.

 In Japan the worker is paid by the hour.
 According to Japanese labor law, the workload is 8 hours a day or 40 hours a week, as in most countries.
-But employees can choose to do up to 45 overtime hours per month, where they receive 25% to 50% more than the standard hourly wage.
+But employees can choose to work up to 45 hours of overtime per month, where they are paid 25% to 50% more than the standard hourly wage.

 Because of this, many Japanese have acquired work addiction.
 More than 1 million Japanese workers have signed a term that allows them to work up to 100 extra hours per month.
 The government has tried several ways to end work addiction, such as limiting overtime, and even taking away extra pay.